 - Visualization: visualizing useful usage of data

-Now that I have told you what Big Data is and how is it generated rapidly let me give you a fascinating example of how this Big Data is used by Starbucks, one of the leading chain of coffeehouses.
+Now that I have told you what Big Data is and how it is generated rapidly, let me give you a fascinating example of how this Big Data is used by Starbucks, one of the leading chains of coffeehouses.

 Mostly, companies primarily use Big Data Analytics to enhance their growth and expansion.
 It includes mainly applying various data mining techniques to the given data set, which would then help them make smart choices.